protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ```

-And we wrap up the minting step!
-Here is the [full code][source] if you have lost your track.
-Test out the UI, select an image file, fill up the metadata on the form, and click the mint button.
+This wraps up the minting step!
+Here is the [full code][source] for a handy reference.
+Now you can test the UI, select an image file, fill up the metadata on the form, and click the mint button.

 Feel free to sit back and appreciate what you have achieved.
-Now is the time to fill up your coffee and take a wholesome break you deserve.
-We will be back to work on the last bit--Querying a token.
+Now is the time to fill up your coffee and take a well -deserved break before we move on to the last bit: querying a token.

 ## Querying the token

-Now that we have a mean to mint pet tokens, let's build another form UI to query them for metadata and image.
+Now that we can mint pet tokens, let's build another form UI to query them for metadata and image.

 This form should make a good use of the minting form.
 Once we're done, it will look similar to this: